 Orange County Unique Eateries

 The Anaheim Packing House is a collection of eatery’s every foodie will love.
-The restored two-story building looks more like a greenhouse than a food mall but once inside your will find the building packed with places to dine.
+The restored two-story building looks more like a greenhouse than a food mall but once inside you will find the building packed with places to dine.

 Beachcomber Restaurant features oceanfront breakfast, lunch, and dinner.
 With its prime location, the restaurant can often have long waiting times.
 If you do have to wait you will be handed a pager so you can take a stroll along the beach or sit at a picnic table on the beach promenade.
+Reservations are recommended when visiting the Beachcomber Cafe.

 The food here is your basic diner fare hamburgers, sandwiches, and breakfast items.
-Most customers are locals, but the price is right and you just don’t find small town diners like this in Orange County.
+Most customers are locals, but the price is right and you just don’t find small-town diners like this in Orange County.

 Along with living crab and lobster (in season) Pearson’s offers sea bass and buckets of prawns that were literally caught earlier that day.
-Everything is super fresh, they usually sell out withing a few hours so arrive early.
+Everything is super fresh, they usually sell out within a few hours so arrive early.
 No food is served at Pearson’s you will have to cook your seafood dinner or lunch at home or hotel.

 On weekends, the bar is packed with bikers and the parking is lot jammed with hundreds of motorcycles.
 The crowd is usually friendly with a mix of weekend warriors and hardcore bikers.
 Cold beer, breakfast dishes, burgers, and sandwiches.